-As of September 30, 2012
+As of Sept ember 30, 2012

-Pro Forma As Adjusted(1)
+A Actual Pro Forma As Adjusted(1)

-(in thousands)
+(in tl housands)

-Consolidated Balance Sheets Data:
+Consolidated Balance Sheet Data:

-Cash and cash equivalents 5 \$ 8,4 400 \$ 5 \$
+Cash and cash equivalents \$ 8,400 \$

-Working capital 17,9 991
+Working capital 17,991

-Total assets 35,0)67
+Total assets 35,067

 Common Stock and additional paid in capital 6

-Total stockholders' equity 14,4 473
+Total stockholders' equity 14,473

-(1) A \$1.00 increase or decrease in the assumed public offering price per share would increase or decrease our cash and cash equivalents, working capital, total assets and total stockholders' equity by approximately \$ million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the underwriting discount and estimated offering expenses payable by us.
+(1) A \$1.00 increase or decrease in the assumed public offering price per share would increase or decrease our countries total assets and total stockholders' equity by approximately \$ million, assuming the number of shares offer the stockholders' approximately \$ million. ered by u s, as set forth

+this prospectus, remains the same and after deducting the underwriting discount and estimated offering exper ises paya ble by us.